 Our original plan was to cycle the entire length, 97 km from Orbost to Bairnsdale.
 The idea was to leave the car in Orbost, cycle self-supported, with all the camping gear packed for three days, and return to pick up the car on the V-line bus on the last day.
 However, not everything in life goes as planned.
 First, of the two sets of bike panniers ordered online, only one set arrived in time for the trip.
 That should have been a warning sign, but it did not stop us.

 Due to the time lost waiting for the bike shop, we ended up only doing two out of the three days, cycling 60 of the 97 kilometres of the trail.
-Looking back, the delay was a good thing – although the trail was easy riding, it was just enough of a challenge for our first long distance ride.
+Looking back, the delay was a good thing – although the trail was easy to ride, it was just enough of a challenge for our first long-distance ride.
 After all, two 30km days on a 20-inch wheel bike are a good effort for an 8-year-old boy.

 The rest of the ride is told in pictures: